b-spatz/Whiteboard/aopa.md

 It's you, AOPA, that has failed general aviation.

 ### OCF airport access
+In late 2021 a new airport restaurant opened

 ### OSH t-shirt(s)
 ### SnF Pete's Pub and Haines...what an asshole